 Though often mistaken for king crab, snow crab is in a league of its own when it comes to flavor and texture.
 The crustacean is named for its meat, which turns from red to a beautiful snowy white once cooked.
 With a sweet, briny taste and a firm, fibrous texture, the snow crab is a fantastic addition to any meal, whether you’re a crab enthusiast or a first-time eater.
-If you’re interested in purchasing snow crab for your next special meal, the guide below explains all you need to know.
+If you’re interested to order snow crab legs online for your next special meal, the price comparison grid and guide below explains all you need to know.

 Habitat, Sourcing, and Features